schustischuster/evoGE/exprGenes/README.md

 ```

 ### Data input
 Download the entire subdirectory to the working directory on your computer.
 One easy way to do this is using [GitZip](http://kinolien.github.io/gitzip/).
-Then, set the file path for input and output files and source the scripts:
+Then, unzip the folder, set the file path for input and output files and source the scripts:

 ```R
 in_dir <- "./exprGenes/data"